-Mr. BOUTELLE of Mane.
-I hoped I had made some contri-bution to a lucid understanding of it.
+Mr. BOUTELLE of Maine.
+I hoped I had made some contribution to a lucid understanding of it.

 Mr. McMILLIN.
 I am sure the gentleman has.

 The CHAIRMAN.
 The request of the gentleman from Maine is that all general debate close at 4 o'clock.

 Mr. RICHARDSON.
 We hope he will not insist on that.

 Mr. BOUTELLE of Maine.
 Will 5 o'clock be satisfactory?

 Mr. RICHARDSON.
-I will say to the gentleman that gentle-men on this side who have made requests for time want to occupy four hours.
-Now, that is reasonable. four hours.
+I will say to the gentleman that gentlemen on this side who have made requests for time want to occupy four hours.
 Now, that is reasonable.

+four hours.
+Now, that is reasonable.

 Mr. BOUTELLE of Maine.
+Well, we are proposing to give you

-Well, we are proposing to give you two hours on that side.
+mr. BOUTELLE of Maine.
+Wen, we are proposing to give you until 5 o'clock.
+Do you mean four hours on that side?

+Mr. RICHARDSON.
+That is what we want.

 Mr. BOUTELLE of Maine.
 I shall have to test the judgment of the House on that.
 That would be eight hours.

 Mr. RICHARDSON.
 But the gentleman says he only wants